youssef-ghrib/tunisia-hikes-android/README.md

 #### "Tunisia Hikes" is a social network dedicated to Tunisian hikers.
 It aims to bring people closer together and promote hiking in the country.
 #### We propose a platform to make sharing information about upcoming hikes easier.
 Users can comment on other people's hikes and post pictures of their experiences.
 #### In addition, users can share hikes on Facebook and invite their friends to participate.
-It's all about making a bigger community of people who share the same passion for this great sport.
+It's all about making a bigger community of people who share the same passion for this great outdoor activity.
 #### Join now for the adventure of a lifetime.

 ## How to get the app